mik30s/Cysboard/README.md

 2. Add your html code with any of the listed ids below in html tags for device info.
 3. Run cysboard.

+##Compiling##
+You must have gcc >= 5.6 in order to compile

+1. Compile default theme and other resources
+	1. cd sources/resources
+	2. ./compile.sh
+2. Compile Cysboard
+	1. cd build
+	2. make

 ##Examples##
 ![cysboard_default](https://cloud.githubusercontent.com/assets/3809183/21536018/bdfcee36-cd42-11e6-95de-2e8491c49ce5.png)